bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 ## Installing B3

-The B3 admin panel is accessible from the My Apps section of your store's dashboard.
+The B3 admin panel is accessible from the **My Apps** section of your store control panel.
 The client-facing portions of the app are loaded dynamically with JavaScript.

 ## Customizing B3